The main difference between multispectral and hyperspectral is the number of bands and how narrow the bands are.

 - If you were a goldfish, you would see light differently.
 A goldfish can see infrared radiation which is invisible to the human eye.

 - Bumble bees can see ultraviolet light.
-Humans don’t have the luxury of seeing ultraviolet radiation from our eyes.
-(UV-B harms us)
+Again, humans can’t see ultraviolet radiation from our eyes but UV-B harms us.

-Now, imagine if we could view the world in the eyes of a human, goldfish and bumble bee?
-We can.
+Now, imagine if we could view the world in the eyes of a human, goldfish, and bumblebee.
+Actually, we can.
 We do this with multispectral and hyperspectral sensors.

 The Electromagnetic Spectrum